top of page

 • The most frustrating part of this directionless and random approach is lack of organizational development.
 After more than a year important committees including advocacy, restoration, and communication either haven't been formed or don't have co-chairs, and new board members will not be tasked with having a co-chair role on committees.
 It's hard to see a focus on the mission.

 Somewhere along the way the leadership of this organization seems to have forgotten this is a 100% volunteer start-up working board and the energy needs to be focused on implementing our own initiatives and supporting each other to grow the organization, There is no staff to oversee.
-Board members are the staff responsible for implementing our own decisions.
+Board members are the volunteer staff responsible for implementing our own decisions.
 I should have followed the lead of some smart and talented GNPS volunteers who wisely stayed away from being in the thick of this mess.
 Most boards I've been on, particularly small ones with no staff, are more casual, friendly, optimistic, and supportive.
 This one is wooden, tense, pessimistic, and transactional.

 My husband, who has been doing management consulting and building businesses for over 30-years told me a lesson he tells successful executives he coaches who are questioning their role in a changing company.
 His advice is that unless it’s your own business to remember no matter how much you believe in the mission to never love a company you work for because it will never love you back in the same way and you’ll always eventually be disappointed in the end.
 It may happen sooner, it may happen later, but it will happen because you’re dealing with an organization, not a person.
 The best approach is to keep perspective.
 The organization is not your friend or family and the people in it, even if you are friendly with them, have their own motives and agendas that invariably don’t align with yours.

 If I replace the word company with organization and work with volunteer this is how I feel about the Intown Atlanta GNPS.
 I love the mission of promoting native plants - they are no longer a niche, gardening club hobby but play a key role in helping repair our fragile natural world.
 I confused my passion for the mission with the opportunity to help spread the word about native plants by spending my time and energy helping build out an organization.
-I didn't consider whether the organization had the same ability, willingness and urgency I do around that mission.
+I didn't consider whether the organization had the same ability, willingness and urgency I do around that mission...or even focus on the mission.

-I’m still in love with the idea of spreading the word about the habitat value of native plants in the context of welcoming nature and creating a healthier landscape where we live.
+I’m still in love with the idea of spreading the word about the habitat value of native plants in the context of welcoming nature and creating a healthier ecologically-focused landscape where we live.
 I was happily doing this before I ever went to that planning meeting in summer of 2021.
 I’ve been doing this in a small and deeply gratifying way every day through writing and by caring for my small, rewilded yard.

 I am passionate about sharing the connection between native plants and wildlife - like this ruby-crowned kinglet I saw yesterday frantically foraging for aphids in my native Chickasaw plum tree, a prunus species that hosts 317 caterpillars in metro Atlanta.

-I also need to remind myself that when I meet fellow native plant people, there is a lightness.
+I also need to remind myself that when I meet fellow nature focused native plant people, there is a lightness.
 We are immediately what my family refers to as my “plant friends” who fall easily into talking about plants and nature.
 Oddly, on reflection I realize we rarely talked about native plants or nature on the board.
-I need to take my husband’s expert advice and continue to seek out and connect to native plant friends who bring joy, and be more careful about confusing organizations with people .
+I need to take my husband’s expert advice and continue to seek out and connect to nature friends who bring joy, and be more careful about confusing organizations with people .

 Garden visits with "plant friends" or forest bathing with like-minded souls in natural areas brings peace and motivation.
 Bickering over minutiae does not.